justincasher/naive_tex_to_lean/README.md

 # naive_tex_to_lean

-A tool that takes a LaTeX file (.tex) as input and produces a text file (.txt) containing the document body, translated into syntax resembling the Lean Theorem Prover.
+A tool that takes a LaTeX file (.tex) as input and produces a text file (.txt) containing the document body, translated into syntax resembling Lean.

 ## Usage